What is the Coronavirus?

 - Stay away from unwell people

-- Don’t touch your eyes, nose or mouth if you’re hands aren’t clean
+- Don’t touch your eyes, nose or mouth if your hands aren’t clean

 What should I do if I experience symptoms?